muschem/trombone/Transcriptions/Kopprasch/README.md

 * Study #19 in the Gumbert trombone edition is #22 in both the Gumbert horn edition and the first edition.
 The trombone edition expands (explicitly writes out) the turns and omits the trills compared to the horn editions.
 Bar 12 in the trombone edition is missing a sharp for the first note of the measure.
 * Study #20 in the Gumbert trombone edition is #17 in both the Gumbert horn edition and the first edition.
 In bar 8, the Gumbert editions swap the 2nd and 3rd eighth notes in the first tuplet compared to the straight descending arpeggio in the first edition.
 * Study #21 in the Gumbert trombone edition is #20 in both the Gumbert horn edition and the first edition.
+* Study #22 in the Gumbert trombone edition is #27 in both the Gumbert horn edition and the first edition.
+In bar 23 (third measure of the second section after the 1st/2nd endings), the 1st edition has articulation markings reversed as compared to the Gumbert editions - that is, in the first edition, the pattern is marked two staccato + two slur, vs. two slur + two staccato.
+At first glance, the 1st edition marking may seem less consistent without the context of the following measures, which also reverse an earlier articulation pattern (slur 3 + staccato 1 becomes staccato 1 + slur 3).

 ### Notes